-General information
+General Information

 The Charity provides housing to elderly people.
-The Charity is a public benefit entity and a registered with the both the Regulator of Social Housing - registration number A1254 and Charities Commission in the United Kingdom - registration number is 227487.
+The Charity is a public benefit entity and is registered with both the Regulator of Social Housing - registration number A3714 and the Charities Commission in the United Kingdom - registration number is 210463.
 The registered office is The Heals Building Suites, A & B 3rd floor, 22 - 24 Torrington Place, London, WC1E 7HJ.